 On average, any increase in cost is recouped in the first year.
 When wrapped into a down payment and financing, the annual cost increase is dwarfed by the annual energy savings—indicating that following code requirements can play an important role in improving housing affordability.

-The map below provides annual energy cost savings for the average new home along with other important data and an infographic that can be downloaded.
-Data for all states are available on the accompanying fact sheet.
-Data current as of October 2020.
+The map below provides annual energy cost savings for the average new home along with other important data.
+DOE provides Impact Analysis for the adoption of the 2021 IECC, as well as National and State Analysis which the below map draws from.
+Data current as of July 2021.

 - Mortgage interest rate (fixed rate) 5% annual rate